scalameta/tutorial/docs-out/misc/presentations.md

 This talk covers what SemanticDB is and how it enables a new way to build developer tools for Scala.
-We show how SemanticDB data looks like, explain how to use the utilities metac, metacp, mtags and mtags to produce and read SemanticDB, and how applications like Scalafix, Metadoc and Metals are using SemanticDB today.
+We show how SemanticDB data looks like, explain how to use the utilities metac, metacp, mtags and mtags to produce and read SemanticDB, and how applications like Scalafix, mbrowse and Metals are using SemanticDB today.

 - Video: https://youtu.be/1p_sYlgs7Lg